agkj/SC1015---NBA-Project/README.md

 -----------------------------
 # EDA
-Identifying other variables that affects a player points during his career in the NBA
+Identifying other variables that affects the number of points a player scores per game during his career in the NBA
 1. Age
 2. Games Played
 3. Usage rate